ZhangXinmin528/Android-Tittle-Tattle/README.md

 The End
 ---
-If you are interested in AndroidUtils, don't forget to STAR [AndroidUtils](https://github.com/ZhangXinmin528/Android-Training).
+If you are interested in AndroidUtils, don't forget to STAR [Android Training](https://github.com/ZhangXinmin528/Android-Training).

 Thank you for reading ~^o^~